Denoising Complex Covariance Matrices with Hybrid ResNet and Random Matrix Theory: Cryptocurrency Portfolio Applications

 Starting from 2021-11-09, we conducted a walk-forward analysis (rolling-window backtesting) using in-sample and out-of-sample covariance matrices computed over $N=182$ trading days, with portfolio rebalancing performed at the same frequency.
 In total, the portfolio was rebalanced seven times, covering the investment period from 2021-11-09 to 2025-05-05.
 Thus, we obtain the optimal portfolio allocations $\mathbf{w}$ by applying the MVP+ investment strategy, using as input each of the covariance estimators presented in Section~\ref{estimators}, computed over the in-sample data.
 For the ResNet-based estimators ($\mathbf{\Xi}^{CNN}$, $\mathbf{\Xi}^{2S(CNN)}$, $\mathbf{\Xi}^{H}$, and $\mathbf{\Xi}^{2S(H)}$), the model is retrained at each rebalancing point using an extended training dataset that includes the in-sample period plus approximately one additional preceding year (282 days).
 The rationale is to initiate training with the first observation of the complete dataset and subsequently apply a consistent rolling-window scheme, maintaining a constant number of training observations across all rebalancing scenarios.

 Using a stride of 1, we thus obtain a training sample of 100 datasets, each of dimension $p \times N$, to apply the learning process.
 The ResNet algorithm is configured using the same settings as in the simulation study.
-Next, portfolio returns are computed by multiplying the in-sample allocations $\mathbf{w}_{in}$ with the out-of-sample returns $\mathbf{R}_{out}$.
+Next, out-of-sample portfolio returns~( $\mathbf{R}_{\text{out}}$) are computed by multiplying the in-sample allocations ($\mathbf{w}_{\text{in}}^{\top}$) with the out-of-sample returns ($\mathbf{r}_{\text{out}}$):

 Figure~\ref{fig_walkforward}(a) displays the cumulative returns for each estimator throughout the walk-forward analysis, with the rebalancing dates indicated by grey dashed vertical lines.
 Figure~\ref{fig_walkforward}(b) shows the performance of the top 12 individual cryptocurrencies over the same period.
 The returns of individual cryptocurrencies exhibit greater volatility, reflecting higher risk, and consequently they can achieve higher cumulative returns compared to the diversified portfolios.

 Table~\ref{table4} presents the walk-forward portfolio performance across various financial metrics for each of the covariance estimators.
 As a benchmark, we also include the performance of a uniform portfolio ($U$), in which capital is equally allocated across all assets.